Auto-pulled from the calendar — anything flagged "big" shows here.

 | Theory / improv | Chord progressions in different keys | 5 min |

-Baseball games + practices (from GameChanger) plus any events tagged Eli on the 🏠 Family tab.
+Baseball games + practices (GameChanger & Rawlings Tigers) plus any events tagged Eli on the 🏠 Family tab.

 Four parallel tracks tracked across the sub-tabs above: Academics, Baseball, Body, and growing Hobbies + Money sense.